j19sch/j19sch.github.io/blog/clojure/2021/clj6-three-chapters-in-one-year/index.md

 However, the book shows you the `inc-maker` function to illustrate how a returned function is a "closure".
 And as you can read in [(clj 4)](link://slug/clj4-learning-when-maps-closures/), I did not understand the explanation, when I first came across it.
 Since it still bugged me that I don't understand, I decided to give it another try.

-The explanation in the Brave and True-book is as follows:
+The explanation in the book is as follows:
 > By now you’ve seen that functions can return other functions.
 The returned functions are *closures*, which means that they can access all the variables that were in scope when the function was created.

 > Here, `inc-by` is in scope, so the returned function has access to it even when the returned function is used outside `inc-maker`.